-6.3.1 MLRO Reporting to Senior Management
+6.4.1 Compliance Officer Reporting to the Board

-Firms should ensure that there is effective reporting and escalation on AML/CFT matters by the MLRO to Senior Management.
+Firms should ensure that there is effective reporting and escalation on AML/CFT matters by the Compliance Officer to the Member of Senior Management, and to the Board, as appropriate.
 Such reporting should include at least:

-- The production of regular and timely Management Information ("MI") to the Senior Management regarding the AML/CFT activities at the firm.
-Such MI should be sufficiently detailed to ensure that Senior Management is able to make timely, informed and appropriate decisions on AML/CFT matters; - The production of a report ("MLRO Report") on the firm's AML/CFT activities.
-The MLRO Report should, inter alia; - Be produced by the MLRO at least on an annual basis; - o Be presented by the MLRO to Senior Management in a timely manner; - Be proportionate to the nature, scale and complexities of the firm's activities; - $\circ\,$ Provide comment upon the effectiveness of the firm's AML/CFT systems and controls; and - $\circ~$ Include recommendations, as appropriate, for improvement in the management of the firm's ML/TF risk.
+- Regular and timely Management Information ("MI"), including in relation to any matter requiring senior management approval under the CJA2010, regarding the AML/CFT activities at the Firm.
+Such MI should be sufficiently detailed to ensure that the Member of Senior Management, and the Board where appropriate, is able to make timely, informed and appropriate decisions on AML/CFT matters; - a "Compliance Officer Report" on the Firm's AML/CFT activities.
+The Compliance Officer Report should, interalia; - Be produced, or reviewed and agreed, by the Compliance Officer at least on an annual basis; - o Be presented by the Compliance Officer to the Board in a timely manner; - o Be proportionate to the nature, scale and complexities of the Firm's activities; - Provide comment upon the effectiveness of the Firm's AML/CFT systems and controls; and - o Include recommendations, as appropriate, for improvement in the management of the Firm's ML/TF risk.

-6.4 Three Lines of Defence Model
+6.5 Three Lines of Defence Model

-Where firms have implemented a "three lines of defence" model in order to manage and oversee a firm's ML/TF risk17, they should ensure that:
+Where Firms have implemented a "three lines of defence" model in order to manage and oversee a Firm's ML/TF risk22, they should ensure that:

-- There is adequate and effective co-ordination between the front line business unit, risk, compliance and internal audit, or equivalent within the firm, to ensure robust and well-structured oversight, as well as effective co-ordination of resources to manage overlap in areas of review; - The second and third line work plans are prepared using a risk-based approach, with all risks/controls, including AML/CFT, reviewed on a periodic basis; - Relevant Senior Management and governance committees are involved in the planning of the scheduled reviews and in the closing of findings; - Testing for specific AML/CFT controls, as well as the overall framework, should be conducted on a regular basis commensurate with the risk; - Effective systems should be used to track and monitor issues to resolution; and - Risk, compliance and internal audit units are independent and adequately resourced with staff knowledgeable of AML/CFT.
+- There is adequate and effective co-ordination between the front line business unit, risk, compliance and internal audit, or equivalent within the Firm, to ensure robust and well-structured oversight, as well as effective co-ordination of resources to manage overlap in areas of review; - The second and third line work plans are prepared using a risk-based approach, with all risks/controls, including AML/CFT, reviewed on a periodic basis; - Where appropriate, the Member of Senior Management is involved in the planning of the scheduled reviews and in the closing of findings; - Testing for specific AML/CFT controls, as well as the overall framework, should be conducted on a regular basis commensurate with the risk; - Effective systems should be used to track and monitor issues to resolution; and - Risk, compliance and internal audit units are independent and adequately resourced with staff knowledgeable of AML/CFT.

-6.5 External Audit
+6.6 External Audit